ZaniDalipi/Apple_Disease_Identification/README.md

 * The app likely loads a small image-classifier model from `assets/`.
 Search for code referencing `Interpreter`, `tflite`, `Model`, `TensorImage`, or similar in the Android code (e.g., `app/src/main/java/...`).
 * If you replace the model, ensure input size and preprocessing in the app match the model (image size, normalization, channel order).

+* ** probably nowdays the Tensorflow lite library has changed and you wont be able to do inference, i use this project just as a showcase.

 ## Dataset

 The original dataset is not included here.
 Typical datasets used for apple disease classification include PlantVillage or custom-collected images for classes such as: